mads-hartmann/mads-hartmann.com/sites/computer.mads-hartmann.com/src/pages/index.md

 <p>Hej 👋 welcome to computer.mads-hartmann.com.
 I use this little site to jot down notes about my computer.
 How it’s configured, what applications I use, and how I use them.
 It contains a little guide for bootstrapping new computers but mostly this is for documenting how I use my computer; documenting things helps me think.</p>
 <h2>Applications</h2>
 <h3>VSCode</h3>
-<p>This is the list <strong>keyboard shortcuts</strong> I generally use.
-I try to stick to the defaults where possible and only use custom shortcuts when needed.</p>
+<p>This is the list of <strong>keyboard shortcuts</strong> I generally use.
+It’s a bit of a weird mixture of using the VSCode default for most things while also accepting that I have a lot of Emacs muscle memory that I might as well put to good use.</p>
-<p>My shortcuts are heavily influenced by my Emacs days.</p>
 <table>
 <thead>
 <tr>